Self Esteem Affirmations are positive statements that can help you to increase your self-esteem and self-confidence.

 Their purpose is to be autosuggestions; they are programming the subconscious mind to bring about the desired things just mentioned.
 If affirmations are repeated with mindfulness and with a sincere faith in their power, they will change thought patterns and beliefs that reside in the subconscious mind.
 New patterns of behavior and new attitudes will be created.

-Affirmations can be used to increase self-esteem by getting rid of ideas about ourselves which are no longer viable, or which were always delusional to begin with.
+How do daily affirmations improve self esteem?
+Affirmations can be used to improve self-esteem by getting rid of ideas about ourselves which are no longer viable, or which were always delusional to begin with.
 Affirmations create mental images, which, as they get repeatedly conjured up, begin to become accepted by the subconscious mind.
 The subconscious mind responds by summoning all of its powers to make outer circumstances and experiences align with these new mental images.
 At least part of this will mean changing our habitual actions and the ways in which we interact with other people.

 Self esteem affirmations are statements that you make to yourself.
 You are all day affirming something.
 For example, when you repeat all the time: ” I never win prices.”
 This is a form of negative affirmation.
 But if you say: “I always win,” is a form of positive affirmation.